MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-faq.md

 Yes, if the admin disables the custom visuals from the admin portal, it doesn’t affect the organizational store.
 Some organizations disable custom visuals and enable only hand-picked visuals that were imported and uploaded by the Power BI administrator to the organizational store.
 Disabling the custom visuals from the Admin portal is not enforced in Power BI Desktop.
 Desktop users can still be able to add and use custom visuals from the public marketplace in their reports.
 However, those public custom visuals stop rendering once published to the Power BI Service and issue an appropriate error.
 When using the Power BI service,  you are not able to import custom visuals from the public marketplace.
 Only visuals from the organizational store can be imported because the custom visuals setting in the admin portal is enforced in the Power BI service.

-**Why organizational store and organizational custom visuals is a great enterprise solution?**
+**Why does the organizational store and organizational custom visuals make a great enterprise solution?**

 * Everyone gets the same visual version, which is controlled by the Power BI administrator.
 Once the admin updates the visual's version in the admin portal, all the users in the organization get the updated version automatically.